Scorpio Tankers (NYSE:STNG) Lifted to Hold at Zacks Investment Research

 According to Zacks, “Scorpio Tankers Inc. is a provider of marine transportation of petroleum products worldwide.
 The Company’s initial fleet consists of three modern panamax tankers.
 Its vessels carry petroleum products and crude oil for integrated oil companies, oil traders, and other customers.
 Scorpio Tankers Inc. is headquartered in Monaco, Scorpio. “

 A number of other research analysts have also commented on STNG.
 Deutsche Bank Aktiengesellschaft lowered shares of Scorpio Tankers from a hold rating to a sell rating in a research report on Thursday, August 5th.
+HC Wainwright restated a buy rating and set a $27.00 price target on shares of Scorpio Tankers in a research report on Friday, November 12th.
 Evercore ISI restated a buy rating and set a $24.00 price target on shares of Scorpio Tankers in a research report on Sunday, August 8th.
-HC Wainwright restated a buy rating and set a $27.00 price target on shares of Scorpio Tankers in a research report on Friday, November 12th.
-DNB Markets upgraded shares of Scorpio Tankers from a hold rating to a buy rating and reduced their price target for the company from $25.00 to $21.00 in a research report on Friday, August 6th.
-Finally, Bank of America lowered shares of Scorpio Tankers from a buy rating to an underperform rating and reduced their price target for the company from $24.00 to $15.00 in a research report on Thursday, August 5th.
+Bank of America lowered shares of Scorpio Tankers from a buy rating to an underperform rating and reduced their price target for the company from $24.00 to $15.00 in a research report on Thursday, August 5th.
+Finally, DNB Markets upgraded shares of Scorpio Tankers from a hold rating to a buy rating and reduced their price target for the company from $25.00 to $21.00 in a research report on Friday, August 6th.
 Two analysts have rated the stock with a sell rating, one has assigned a hold rating and six have issued a buy rating to the company’s stock.
 According to MarketBeat.com, Scorpio Tankers presently has an average rating of Hold and an average target price of $23.75.

 Scorpio Tankers (NYSE:STNG) last released its quarterly earnings data on Thursday, November 11th.
 The shipping company reported ($1.39) earnings per share for the quarter, missing analysts’ consensus estimates of ($1.31) by ($0.08).
 Scorpio Tankers had a negative net margin of 49.84% and a negative return on equity of 11.99%.
 During the same quarter in the previous year, the business earned ($0.37) earnings per share.
 On average, equities research analysts forecast that Scorpio Tankers will post -3.61 EPS for the current year.